Junaidk11/digital_filter_design/README.md

-# digital_filter_design
+# Digital Filters
-Exploring Simple Implementations of Butterworth, Chevyshev I and II using MATLAB.
+  - Exploring Simple Implementations of Butterworth, Chevyshev I and II using MATLAB.
+  - Exploring Digital Filter Implementations in C.